sw704e21/dmiai/README.md

 <h3>Ranked score and total score </h3>
 The scoreboard will display a "ranked score" for each usecase and a "total score".
 The ranked score reflects the placement your best model has achieved relative to the other participants' models.
-The current best model gets first place and 100 points.
-If two models perform equally well, they will share a ranked score.
+The current best model gets the first place and 100 points.
+If two models perform equally well, they will share a ranked score.<br>

-The total score is simply a summation of your ranked scores.
+The total score is simply a summation of your ranked scores.<br>

 This format also means that you can loose points / be overtaken by other teams during the week if they submit a model that is better than yours.